7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Key Features

-- Provides docker containers as resources
+- Provides Docker containers as resources
 - Reasonable defaults with flexible configuration
-- Excellent for providing docker implementations of services for integration tests
+- Excellent for providing Docker implementations of services for integration tests

 ### Dependencies